denis-stepanov/advent/README.md

 `-m MUTE_TIMEOUT` option allows adjusting auto-unmute (or any other action selected) timeout, in seconds.
 Auto-unmute is active by default, and the default is 10 minutes (600 seconds).
 The timeout cannot be less than TV actuation dead time, currently set to 30 seconds.
 The interest of this feature is when AdVent for some reason does not detect an exit jingle and does not unmute on time, to be able to resume automatically normal TV watching at least few minutes later.
 It could also be of use when a microphone input is used, which by design can never unmute.
 If you want to disable auto-unmute altogether, pass `0` timeout.

+`-j EXIT_JINGLES` option allows specifying a number of exit jingles to be processed before actually actuating an exit action on TV.
+The default is 1; i.e., any exit jingle would end the TV action in progress.
+This option could be useful for long ad breaks where multiple jingles could be seen.

 #### Recognition Tuning Options

 `-n NUM_THREADS` option allows selecting a number of recognition threads to run.
 The offset between threads will be adjusted automatically.
 The default is two threads.
 Increasing this number would improve coverage of jingles in the input stream, potentially improving recognition and reactivity.
 However, making it significantly higher than the number of CPU cores available (which on end user computers - Raspberry Pi included - is very often 4) would likely not attain the desired result because of system starvation.
 Decreasing this number will decrease the system load but also decrease jingle coverage, increasing a chance to miss one. `-n 1` will result in single-thread execution, which would result in small fractions of input not submitted to recognition due to inevitable Dejavu deadband.